Updated: Apr 1

 3. DON’T be around people whose friendship you question.

 Think through who turns up only when you pay.
 Exclude them!
 Who has demonstrated that they go on vacation only when you foot the bill for everything?
 Exclude them!
 Who have you reached out to regularly when you believed they needed encouragement but you can’t recall when you last got a call or text from them?
 Exclude them!
-Selfish, self-indulged people increase loneliness, they don’t help relieve it.
+Selfish and self-indulged people increase loneliness, they never relieve it.

 4. DO leave your island of solitude.